Your browser does not support JavaScript.

 Program Overview

-• Accredited by the California Commission on Teacher Credentialing (CTC)
+• Accredited by the California Commission on Teacher Credentialing (CTC).

 • Program Cost includes textbooks, materials and vouchers for CalAPA exams.
+The cost does not include CTC application fees or CalAPA retakes.

 Program Eligibility